redbastie/livewire-tailwind-auth/readme.md

 Basic Laravel auth scaffolding using Livewire and Tailwind.

+It is strongly recommended to use this package with a brand new Laravel app.

-NPM must be installed on your machine to use this package!
+NPM must be installed on your machine to use this package.

 ## Installation

-Install via composer:

-    composer require redbastie/livewire-tailwind-auth

-## Usage

-It is strongly recommended to use this package with a new Laravel app.

 Install Laravel: